 Signing a contract might seem fairly straightforward; however, it is a process that should not be taken lightly.
 Where an agreement is in the form of a written contract, executing that written document generally means that the parties to that agreement intend to be legally bound by its terms and conditions.

 By signing it, the parties are essentially saying that they know and understand those terms and conditions.
-One of, if not the most frequent causes for contract disputes is that people sign contracts without having read the terms of the agreement properly and therefore lack sufficient understanding of what entering into that contract actually entails.
+One of, if not the most frequent causes for contract disputes is that people sign contracts without understanding them.
+Often, they do not read the terms of the agreement properly and therefore lack sufficient knowledge of what entering into that contract actually entails.

 - Read the contract properly;

-- Make sure you understand all the terms of the contract and their relevant legal implications;
+- Make sure you understand all the terms of the contract and their legal implications;

 - If necessary, seek legal advice about the contents of the contract;